 Screen Shot 2017-10-28 at 8.47.10 PM.png

-Invisible Histories Project-Mississippi and the Queer MS Oral History Project
+Invisible Histories Project-Mississippi and Queer MS Oral History Project

-IHP-Mississippi is a satellite of the Invisible Histories Project (IHP), founded in 2016 by Joshua Burford and Maigen Sullivan based in Birmingham, Alabama.
+In 2018, I and my students collaborated with the Invisible Histories Project (IHP) founded by Joshua Burford and Maigen Sullivan in Birmingham, Alabama, to document and preserve LGBTQ+ histories in the South.
 Learn more at invisiblehistories.org.

-With co-director Amy McDowell and graduate students Hooper Schultz, Maddie Shappley, and Danielle Buckingham, along with students from the oral history seminar SST 560, we have been collecting oral history interviews with LGBTQ+ Mississippians.
-The interview collection, still growing, is now available in the eGrove.
+With co-director Amy McDowell and graduate students Hooper Schultz, Maddie Shappley, and Danielle Buckingham, along with students from the oral history seminar SST 560 (and many other students since), we have been collecting oral history interviews with LGBTQ+ Mississippians.
+The interview collection, still growing, is now available via eGrove.